 Define Your Target Audience

-First and foremost step to your creative endeavor is to clearly define for whom are you making the video, which group of people are going to watch your video.
+The first and foremost step to your creative endeavor is to clearly define for whom are you making the video, which group of people are going to watch your video.

 Dive into “Buyers Persona”, a familiar and organized way of defining your target audience.
 This is your imaginary and ideal viewer.
 Define their age, location, profession, personality type, personal preferences, etc. Create at least 4-5 such fictitious identities.

-Understand Psychological touchpoints
+Understand Psychological Touchpoints

 Once you know your target audience, understand what they need.